snesseris/GREAT-project/README.md

 The codes found here were used in the paper:
 "A GREAT model comparison against the cosmological constant"

-by Ruben Arjona, Llorenc Espinosa-Portales,Juan Garcia-Bellido and Savvas Nesseris
+by Ruben Arjona, Llorenc Espinosa-Portales, Juan Garcia-Bellido and Savvas Nesseris

 arXiv: 2111.xxxxxx